Welcome to The Platinum Board

 vs. Georgia in Chick-fil-A Peach Bowl

-No team stands to potentially gain more from a CFP bid than Ryan Day's fourth Buckeyes team, which rolled through most of the regular season with little resistance -- 11 wins, all by double digits and seven by at least 29 points -- before face-planting against Michigan for the second straight year.
-While that threw the Buckeyes into a bit of an existential crisis, a win over Georgia in Atlanta would certainly flip their perceptions around quite a bit.
+No team stands to potentially gain more from a CFP bid than Ryan Day's fourth Buttguys team, which rolled through most of the regular season with little resistance -- 11 wins, all by double digits and seven by at least 29 points -- before face-planting against Michigan for the second straight year.
+While that threw the Buttguys into a bit of an existential crisis, a win over Georgia in Atlanta would certainly flip their perceptions around quite a bit.
 (And a blowout loss would very much do the opposite.)

 22. 2020 Clemson (10-2)